github/codeql/docs/language/support/language-support.rst

 .. container:: footnote-group

     ..
-[1] Support for the Arm Compiler (armcc) is preliminary.
+[1] Support for the clang-cl compiler is preliminary.
     ..
-[2] In addition, support is included for the preview features of C# 8.0 and .NET Core 3.0.
+[2] Support for the Arm Compiler (armcc) is preliminary.
     ..
-[3] The best results are achieved with COBOL code that stays close to the ANSI 85 standard.
+[3] In addition, support is included for the preview features of C# 8.0 and .NET Core 3.0.
     ..
+[4] The best results are achieved with COBOL code that stays close to the ANSI 85 standard.
-[4] Builds that execute on Java 6 to 12 can be analyzed.
+    ..
+[5] Builds that execute on Java 6 to 12 can be analyzed.
 The analysis understands Java 12 language features.
     ..
-[5] ECJ is supported when the build invokes it via the Maven Compiler plugin or the Takari Lifecycle plugin.
+[6] ECJ is supported when the build invokes it via the Maven Compiler plugin or the Takari Lifecycle plugin.
     ..
-[6] JSX and Flow code, YAML, JSON, HTML, and XML files may also be analyzed with JavaScript files.
+[7] JSX and Flow code, YAML, JSON, HTML, and XML files may also be analyzed with JavaScript files.
     ..
-[7] TypeScript analysis is performed by running the JavaScript extractor with TypeScript enabled.
+[8] TypeScript analysis is performed by running the JavaScript extractor with TypeScript enabled.
 This is the default for LGTM.